tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ## Keyboard Shortcuts

-There are keyboard shortcuts to quickly perform common actions from within the Cypress App.
+There are keyboard shortcuts to quickly perform common actions from within Cypress.

 | Key | Action                        |
 | --- | ----------------------------- |